bjornbjorn/bring_postnr.ee_addon/README.md

 ExpressonEngine FieldType that integrates with Norway Post / [Bring API](http://www.bring.no/bring-mail/produkter-og-tjenester/api-for-a-soke-i-postnummer) for validating and storing information about Norwegian postal codes (postnummer).

+This FieldType was created for the [Norwegian pet sitting service Passop.no](https://passop.no).

 ## Install

 Copy the *bring_postnr* folder into your third_party folder and install under Addons -> Fieldtypes.